mattzeunert/mattzeunert.github.io/_posts/2016-08-1-dynamic-analysis-source-maps.md

 By running Babel while FromJS is tracing it I can find out how the compiled source code relates to the original source code.

-For example, I can see where the `square` variable is defined in the original code.
+For example, let's compile the arrow function `var square = x => x * x`.
+I can look at the compiled code and see where the `square` variable was defined in the original code.

 ![](/img/blog/dynamic-analysis-sourcemaps/mapping-s.png)

-And I can do the same for the x `x` parameter.
+And I can do the same for the `x` parameter.

 ![](/img/blog/dynamic-analysis-sourcemaps/mapping-x.png)